John Ritenour’s Achievements and Awards

 Nearly two decades after founding IOA, John Ritenour became the seventh recipient of the Success Award for Business Achievement.
 Granted by Success Magazine, the Business Achievement Award recognizes professionals in Seminole County that achieve prosperity in their careers and use their success to make a difference within the community.

-As he earned the award from Success Magazine, he also earned spot on the cover and a full-page spread inside that same edition.
+As he earned the award from Success Magazine, he also earned a spot on the cover and a full-page spread inside that same edition.
 In his interview with Success Magazine, Ritenour talks about his philosophy on growing a business, contributing to his community, and maintaining a positive work environment for his employees.

 He also gets candid about his experience growing up in a low-income area, which, he says, is why he has “a heart for charitable causes.”
-Ritenour explains how his upbringing played a huge role in his decision to not only strive for excellence in his profession, but also give back to organizations that support those in need.
+Ritenour explains how his upbringing played a huge role in his decision to not only strive for excellence in his profession but also give back to organizations that support those in need.